Teddychuks/React-Stocks-App/README.md

 React Stocks App is a web application built with React that provides real-time stock market data, including time series, the fear and greed index, actively traded stocks, and their technical indicators.

+## Disclaimer
+The version of this project hosted on Netlify may occasionally encounter a 500 internal server error.
+This can happen because I am utilizing a third-party API endpoint that is free, and while it usually functions well, occasional errors may occur.

+Open http://reactstocksapp.netlify.app to view the hosted version
 ## Projects Description

 - The react stocks app is a stocks information application that displays live prices and technicals of four stocks mainly: AAPL,GOOGL,MSFT,NVDA